Anaphylaxis: Pathophysiology

 Anaphylaxis is a severe allergic reaction of rapid onset affecting many body systems.
 It is due to the release of inflammatory mediators and cytokines from mast cells and basophils, typically due to an immunologic reaction but sometimes non-immunologic mechanism.

 Interleukin (IL)–4 and IL-13 are cytokines important in the initial generation of antibody and inflammatory cell responses to anaphylaxis.

 Immunologic

+The vast majority of anaphylaxis is mediated by allergen-specific immunoglobulin E (IgE).
 In the immunologic mechanism, immunoglobulin E (IgE) binds to the antigen (the foreign material that provokes the allergic reaction).
 Antigen-bound IgE then activates FcεRI receptors on mast cells and basophils.
 This leads to the release of inflammatory mediators such as histamine.
-These mediators subsequently increase the contraction of bronchial smooth muscles, trigger vasodilation, increase the leakage of fluid from blood vessels, and cause heart muscle depression.
-There is also a non-immunologic mechanism that does not rely on IgE, but it is not known if this occurs in humans.
+These mediators subsequently increase the contraction of bronchial smooth muscles, trigger vasodilation, increase the leakage of fluid from blood vessels, and compromise circulatory function.

+Rarely, anaphylaxis may be triggered by immunoglobulin G (IgG) antibodies.
+It should be noted however that allergen-specific IgG is generally considered to be protective against allergic reactions (including anaphylaxis) because it competes with IgE for binding to the allergen (i.e., it is a blocking antibody) and its immune complexes (lattices of antigen and antibody, or in this case, allergen and IgG) inhibit IgE signaling.

 Non-immunologic

-Non-immunologic mechanisms involve substances that directly cause the degranulation of mast cells and basophils.
+Non-immunologic mechanisms involve substances that directly cause the degranulation of mast cells and basophils without ligating the high-affinity IgE receptor.
 These include agents such as contrast medium, opioids, temperature (hot or cold), and vibration.
 Sulfites may cause reactions by both immunologic and non-immunologic mechanisms.
+This is a form of pseudoallergy and is commonly mediated by MRPRX2, a promiscuous receptor that interacts with many substances (especially drugs) to trigger mast cell degranulation without IgE.

+Mixed type

+A form of anaphylaxis that has both IgE-dependent and non-IgE-dependent features has been observed as a consequence of some chemotherapy and monoclonal antibodies, manifesting alongside cytokine storm-like features.